KarlTDebiec/Ramaplot/README.rst

 - six
 - yaml

-Ramaplot has been tested with Anaconda python 2.2.0 on Arch Linux, OSX Yosemite, and Windows 8.1.
+Ramaplot has been tested with Anaconda Python 2.2.0 on Arch Linux, OSX Yosemite, and Windows 8.1.

 Authorship